vineetbaj/Interview_questions/README.md

   - Checking how many palindrome series a string contains(*TO BE MADE*).
   - Permutation of a string via recursion.
   - Occurence of a character in a string using Hashtable.
+  - To check is two strings are anagram in java using hashtable.

 2. Array related questions
   - Finding duplicate values in an array using Hashtable